 Get into the right mindset for productivity

-Start your productivity planning by getting your head in the game.
+Before you start creating your productivity plans, get your head in the game.
 If you want to build something that will stand the test of time, you have to make sure the foundation is of good quality.
 Your thoughts become your words, your words become your actions, your actions become your habits… you know the deal.

 The productivity mindset consists of a few different aspects:

-- Vision.
-You have to know what exactly you want – only then you’ll be able to set adequate goals and create a good strategy.
+You have to know what exactly you want — only then will you be able to set adequate goals and create a good strategy.

 Even though I love my job, I’m absolutely not feeling motivated every business day from 9 to 5.
 I also can’t afford to wait for the muses of motivation and inspiration to bless me with their presence, at least not if I aim to pay my bills for the month.